nextcloud/calendar/3rdparty/restangular/README.md

 // Later in the code...

-// Restangular objects are self-aware and know how to make their own restful requests
+// Restangular objects are self-aware and know how to make their own RESTful requests
 $scope.user.getList('cars');  // GET: /users/123/cars

 // You can also use your own custom methods on Restangular objects